Kolmogorov–Smirnov test: Two-sample Kolmogorov–Smirnov test

 Here, again, the larger the sample sizes, the more sensitive the minimal bound: For a given ratio of sample sizes (e.g. $m=n$), the minimal bound scales in the size of either of the samples according to its inverse square root.

 Note that the two-sample test checks whether the two data samples come from the same distribution.
 This does not specify what that common distribution is (e.g. whether it's normal or not normal).
 Again, tables of critical values have been published.
 A shortcoming of the univariate Kolmogorov–Smirnov test is that it is not very powerful because it is devised to be sensitive against all possible types of differences between two distribution functions.
 Some argue that the Cucconi test, originally proposed for simultaneously comparing location and scale, can be much more powerful than the Kolmogorov–Smirnov test when comparing two distribution functions.

+Two-sample KS tests have been applied in economics to detect asymmetric effects and to study natural experiments.

 Setting confidence limits for the shape of a distribution function

 While the Kolmogorov–Smirnov test is usually used to test whether a given F(x) is the underlying probability distribution of Fn(x), the procedure may be inverted to give confidence limits on F(x) itself.
 If one chooses a critical value of the test statistic Dα such that P(Dn > Dα) = α, then a band of width ±Dα around Fn(x) will entirely contain F(x) with probability 1 − α.